busrasari/Data-AnalysisMethods/README.md

-# DataAnalysisMethods -INF506 TTurkish German University
+# DataAnalysisMethods -INF506 Turkish German University

 ÜBUNG 1 invert normal_cdf by using binary search and plot data histogram (mu=0 and sigma=57)